 Average Number Sold = The Average of Number Sold column

 Average Contribution Margin = The Average of the Contribution Margin column

 Overall Food Cost Percentage = Overall Food Cost / Overall Menu Sales

-Some of these menu engineering formulas are simply interesting to know — average profit per item, for instance — while others are immediately actionable, and form the basis of the menu engineering graph to the right.
+Some of these menu engineering formulas are simply interesting to know — like average profit per item — while others are immediately actionable and form the basis of the menu engineering graph to the right.